staruser143/dash-app/analysis/atlas_cosmos_changedatastreams.md

 - **MongoDB Atlas** offers broader support for multi-region deployments and more advanced security features.
 - **Azure Cosmos DB for MongoDB** provides similar real-time data change capabilities but with some limitations on multi-shard clusters and sharded collections.

-Does this help clarify the differences between the two services?